Computing the flip distance between triangulations: The algorithm

-It follows from the above that the sequence of steps performed by {\bf Traversal} corresponds to a sequence of actions by the nondeterministic algorithm.
-The actions of the algorithm can be classified into two categories: actions with flips and actions without flips.
-The number of actions with flips is at most the number of nodes $|V(C)|$ in $C$.
-The actions without flips are of type (i) and they can be further divided into two groups: (a) those done in the walks taken by the algorithm along the backbones, and (b) those done by the algorithm when it moves from the edge on the top of the stack to a new component $H_p$, $p=2, \ldots, x$, of $H-f_s$.
-The number of actions in group (a) is at most the total length of all the backbones formed during the call to {\bf Traversal} on $C$, which is at most the number of the edges in the forest defined in Lemma~\ref{lem:forest}.
-To upper bound the number of actions in group (b), observe that $x-1$ such actions are needed for the components $H_2, \ldots, H_x$, which is at most the number of new trees created by {\bf Traversal} in the components of $H-f_s$ not containing $B$.
-This means that the number of actions in group (B) is at most the number of trees in the forest defined in Lemma~\ref{lem:forest}.
-It follows that the total number of actions without flips is at most $|V(C)|$, and hence, the total number of actions needed by the algorithm is at most $2|V(C)|$. \end{proof}
+To prove that the length of ${\cal S}$ is at most $11|V(C)|$, we charge the actions in ${\cal S}$ to the nodes and edges of $J_C$.
+The actions in ${\cal S}$ can be classified into two categories: flip-actions and move-actions.
+The number of flip-actions is at most the number of nodes in $J_C$, which is $|V(C)|$.
+Note that actions that involve moving to the top of the stack, or popping the stack, or both, are combined with flips, and hence have been accounted for.
+The move-actions are all of type (i), and can be further divided into two groups: (I) those corresponding to a walk $W$ associated with a backbone $B$ of a chunk $H$, and (II) those corresponding to moves from an edge $\phi(f_s)$ (on the top of the stack), corresponding to a source $f_s$ in a chunk $H$, to an edge whose corresponding node is an entry point of a chunk in $H-f_s$.
+The number of actions in group (I) is at most $|E(C)|$; this is because, by Corollary~\ref{cor:properties}, the edges of different backbones are distinct, and hence the total number of such edges (and hence actions in group (I)) is at most $|E(J_C)| \leq |E(C)|$.
+To bound the number of actions in group (II), observe that each such action corresponds to an edge in $C$ from $f_s$ to the entry point of a chunk resulting from removing $f_s$ from $H$.
+Since $f_s$ is removed from $J_C$ upon making the recursive calls to the resulting chunks, we can charge each such action in a one-to-one fashion to edges of $E(J_C)$.
+Therefore, the number of actions in group (II) is at most $|E(J_C)| \leq |E(C)|$, and the total number of actions of type (i) is at most $2|E(J_C)| \leq 2|E(C)|$.
+It follows that the length of ${\cal S}$ is at most $|V(C)| + 2|E(J_C)| \leq 11 |V(C)|$ (by Lemma~\ref{lem:dagsize}). \end{proof}